Avins-VR/Multimodal-Crop-Diagnosis-with-NLP-Chatbot/README.md

 # 🤖 NLP Chatbot for Farmers

-AI Crop Sense includes an **NLP-based chatbot** that allows farmers to interact with the system in natural language.
+AgriSense AI  includes an **NLP-based chatbot** that allows farmers to interact with the system in natural language.

 Farmers can ask questions about crop health, soil conditions, or fertilizer usage.